bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * Update : We updated all functionality for wordpress 4.1.

 = V1.7.6 - 16.10.2014 =
-* Budfix : We fixed js errors.
+* Bugfix : We fixed js errors.

 = V1.7.5 - 07.09.2014 =
-* Budfix : Security Exploit was fixed.
+* Bugfix : Security Exploit was fixed.

 = V1.7.4 - 06.08.2014 =
 * Update : We updated all functionality for wordpress 4.0-beta2.
-* Budfix : Bug with Warning output in Dashboard was fixed.
+* Bugfix : Bug with Warning output in Dashboard was fixed.

 = V1.7.3 - 28.05.2014 =
 * Update : We updated all functionality for wordpress 3.9.1.